 Good luck to anyone who is going through the therapy and anyone who is thinking of therapy, I recommend seeing David for a free consultation - what harm can it really do?

 The advice I can give you, is that if you get embarrassed or shy in situations and you can't work out why, give this a try, it will literally change your life.
 And I was very happy with the service David offered, as he was honest, trustworthy and non-judgemental, everything you need during therapy.

-Social anxiety is something that most people can associate with to a lesser of greater extent.
-It is often described as a feeling of dread or a nervous feeling in situations where you feel on the spot or judged in some way.
+Social anxiety is something that most people can associate with to a lesser or greater extent.
+It is often described as a feeling of dread or nervousness in situations where you feel on the spot or judged in some way.

 Panic attacks and Phobias are symptoms of anxiety.

 There is no logic as to why someone should suffer from panic, or why they are fearful of a particular thing.